 Applies to insulin glargine: subcutaneous solution

-Along with its needed effects, insulin glargine (the active ingredient contained in Lantus) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by insulin glargine (the active ingredient contained in Lantus).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking insulin glargine:More common
+You should check with your doctor immediately if any of these side effects occur when taking insulin glargine:More common

 - Convulsions (seizures)

-Check with your doctor as soon as possible if any of the following side effects occur while taking insulin glargine:More common
+If any of the following side effects occur while taking insulin glargine, check with your doctor or nurse as soon as possible:More common